k3746ov/nekropol/README.md

 copy the authtoken, paste it into terminal, then type `/ngrok http 80' and it will work, ... the port must be open for ngrok to work .

 ---

+Kali Nethunter - installation is very simple, all you have to do is download termux, install git package, then clone git repository and start .

+---